JScott/robot_sweatshop/README.md

 # roadmap

 - Use Logger instead of whatever crazy thing I'm trying to do
+- 'empty' tool for manual kick off with no payload
 - Replace Sidekiq with rabbitmq and either the rcelery or amqp gems
 - Enhance support for slaving off script running
 - Reload scripts without restarting the server